-Amendment of Schedule
+Amendment of Schedules

-38. The Minister may, by order published in the Gazette, amend the Schedule to specify any act or omission that is punishable under any law that implements any treaty, convention or other international agreement to which Singapore is a party as a terrorist act.
+- 38. The Minister may, by order published in the Gazette - (a) amend, add to or vary the First Schedule; and - (b) amend the Second Schedule to specify any act or omission that is punishable under any law that implements any treaty, convention or other international agreement to which Singapore is a party as a terrorist act.